Answers to the 3 greatest mysteries of the Pyramids of Giza

 The blocks were then transported from the quarry to the construction site using sledges and ramps.

-Once the blocks were at the site, they were cut and shaped using a variety of hand tools made from copper and bronze.
+Once the blocks were at the site, they were cut and shaped using a variety of hand tools made mainly from copper.

 The blocks were then transported to the top of the pyramid using a system of levers and pulleys.